NearNodeFlash/nnf-deploy/tools/release-all/README.md

         ./release-all.sh -P release-push -R <repo>
         ```

-        Else if **Create Trial Release Branch** was unable to auto merge, manually merge and push the release branch
+    2. If **Create Trial Release Branch** was unable to auto merge, manually fix and merge the release branch and re-run this phase on that existing branch:

         ```bash
         cd workingspace/repo